 - Mango Languages: We have tried Mango Languages through our library’s website.
 It is available on the computer and through the Mango Languages app on the tablet.
 If your library offers it, you create a sign in using your library card.
 If it is not offered through your library you could bring it to their attention, or sign up for Mango on your own (it is $20.00 for you and 5 students a month).
 We did enjoy it, and at some point will go back to it and use it to re-enforce our knowledge.

-- Rosetta Stone: I have tried Rosetta Stone.
+- Rosetta Stone: Update: Rosetta Stone is now available through our library.
+It is a bit of a pain to get access to, and after trying it, I think I’d go with a different program, it is just not for us.
+I have tried Rosetta Stone.
 My oldest has as well.
 It was a great program, but unfortunately not something I could afford at the time.
 Now, I probably wouldn’t invest into it, simply because there are so many great resources available without such a hefty price tag.
 I do know that they have sales often, and many people do take advantage of that.
-The way I feel about it, is when I get through all the other programs, and feel like I need more, I will invest into it.
+When I get through all the other programs, and feel like I need more, I will invest into it.
 Maybe as a birthday present.

 - Living Languages: Living Languages complete course comes with three textbooks, 3 workbooks and 9 CDs.
 The price is not bad, under $30.00 for the course.
 I bought both Spanish and Russian.
 We got through the first textbook, and do use the CDs especially when in the car.
 The plan is to continue using Living Languages.
 One thing it has that the other programs lack is having to physically write in the language you are learning.
 It most definitely is a great place to start and not a purchase I regret.